Index

 Between 2001-03 and 2017-19, in Hull, the under 75 mortality rate from respiratory disease considered to be preventable has increased by 43% from 31.7 to 45.4 deaths per 100,000 population.
 Over the same period, there has been a fall in England and across the region between 2001-03 and around 2008-09 / 2009-11 before the rate increasing although for both England and the Yorkshire and Humber region the latest rate in 2017-19 is marginally less than the rate it was in 2001-03.

-Of the 401 deaths from respiratory disease which occurred in Hull during 2017-19 among people aged under the age of 75 years, 264 (66%) of them were considered to be preventable.
-In 2001-03, around half of the premature respiratory deaths were considered to be preventable (164 out of 317; 52%).
+Of the 100 deaths from respiratory disease which occurred in Hull during 2021 among people aged under the age of 75 years, 65 (65%) of them were considered to be preventable.

 Compared with benchmark

-Under 75 mortality rate from respiratory disease considered preventable (2019 definition) (Persons <75 yrs)
+Under 75 mortality rate from respiratory disease considered preventable (Persons <75 yrs)

 Period